dvarrui/libro-de-actividades/explicaciones/johnny-simulator/manual-es/5-macro_instrucciones.md

 # 5. El conjunto de macro intrucciones standard

-The delivered micro instruction storage contains the microprograms for these 10 macro in-
-structions:
-●
-TAKE The value of the location (given by the absolute address) is transported to the accumulator.
-●
-SAVE The value of the accumulator is transported to the location given by the abso- lute address.
+El almacén de micro instrucciones contiene los microprogramas para las 10 macro instrucciones siguientes:
+* `TAKE` El contenido de la dirección (proporcionado por la direccion absoluta) se pasa al acumulador.
+* `SAVE` El contenido del acumulador se pasa a la dirección dada por la dirección absoluta.
-The value of a location (given by the absolute address) is added to the value in the accumulator.
+* `ADD` El coThe value of a location (given by the absolute address) is added to the value in the accumulator.
 ● ADD ● SUB ● INC The value of the location (given by the absolute address) is incremented.
 ● DEC The value of the location (given by the absolute address) is decremented.